You’d think that elite services like Gmail or Yahoo Mail would protect their users’ emails. However, email security leaves a lot to be desired.

-What is email encryption and why it matters
+What is email encryption and why does it matter?

-The higher demand for security leads to email encryption standards being developed.
-The goal of encryption is to make a message incomprehensible to anyone but the intended receiver of the message.
-Basically, the encryption scrambles the contents of a message so that they will look like nonsense to anyone who doesn’t have the key needed to unscramble it.
+Encryption makes sure your emails are protected when traversing the web.
+It scrambles the contents of a message so that they look like nonsense to anyone who doesn’t have the key needed to unscramble it.
 That way, even if it’s intercepted, it’s useless to the hacker – modern encryption can take a computer millions of years to crack.

 Major email platforms now employ transport-level encryption.
 This means that the email is encrypted in transit from you to the server.
-It’s not the safest solution, as the contents of the email are accessible on the server.
-This is already bad as the service provider can sift through your email to produce targeted ads.
-It would be a lot worse if a hacker was to access all that unsecured data.
+It’s not the safest solution, as the contents of the email are accessible on the server for your Internet Service Provider (ISP) or any hackers snooping around.

 Note: to understand standard abbreviations used throughout the comparison, refer to “Other features to look for in your encrypted email service” section at the end of this article.